NCERT Solutions Class 10 English Chapter 10 – Free PDF Download

 What does the young man mean by “great honey-coloured /Ramparts at your ear?”
 Why does he say that young men are “thrown into despair” by them?

 The young man in the poem praises the “great honey-coloured hair /Ramparts at Anne’s ear” to refer to her beautiful yellow coloured hair that gracefully falls behind her ear and covers it like a wall.
-Her hair are so attractive that young men hopelessly fall in love with her.
+Her hair is so attractive that young men hopelessly fall in love with her.
 They are “thrown into despair” because they are enchanted by Anne’s beauty as her hair beautifully falls behind her ear.
 She is so pretty that everyone wants her which is not possible hence, they are all thrown into despair.

 What colour is the young woman’s hair?
 What does she say she can change it to?
 Why would she want to do so?

-Anne’s hair are yellow in colour just like honey.
+Anne’s hair is yellow in colour just like honey.
 She says that she can dye it black, brown or carrot colour, which means that she can change it to any colour of her choice.
 She says so to express that outer beauty can be changed anytime, but that’s not real or permanent.
 She wants young men to look deep into her soul and wants them to love and appreciate her for her inner beauty rather than her external superficial appearance.

 Objects have qualities which make them desirable to others.
 Can you think of some objects (a car, a phone, a dress…) and say what qualities make one object more desirable than another?
 Imagine you were trying to sell an object: what qualities would you emphasise?